 Project Funded by

 The legal aid society of V.M.
-Salgaocar College of Law helped with the doing research on basic legal procedures and a series of lawyers, and designers affiliated with the Justice Adda team have worked on demystifying legislations.
+Salgaocar College of Law helped with doing research on basic legal procedures and a series of lawyers, policy professionals, activists and designers affiliated with the Justice Adda team have worked on demystifying legislations.

 What is the impact?